Neptune-Sky/SFSBuildSettings/README.md

 - Toggles for part snapping and adaptation
 - Grid snap interval changer
 - Rotation amount changer
+- Unhide all hidden skins
+- Shrink part outlines as you zoom in

 This is a very early version of the mod, and more will be released very soon.
 Stay tuned.